AntoniosKalattas/New-Video-Notification-for-discord/README.md

 ## FAQ
 **Q: Why doesn’t the bot send notifications immediately after a new video is uploaded?**
 **A:** The bot is free and operates under the limitations of the free version of the Google API, which supports only 100 requests per day.
 As a result, the bot can only send a maximum of 4 requests per hour.

----

-This version fixes grammatical errors, improves formatting, and makes the text clearer and more professional.